randr000/chore-add-url-checker-54/docs/build-apps/authentication.md

 ## Requesting Accounts

 Requesting accounts can be used to customize a users' experience and to find a users' publicly available data (e.g. on-chain data).
-The [`request_accounts`](#requesting-accounts) action simply returns an array of addresses, which were selected by the user using a Stacks wallet.
+The [`requestAccounts`](#requesting-accounts) action simply returns an array of addresses, which were selected by the user using a Stacks wallet.

 This type of connecting to a wallet should not be confused with traditional "authentication".
 This flow does not prove that the current user is the owner of those addresses.
 A received address should not be used to grant access to confidential data!
 Addresses are public data and could be spoofed by any malicious entity.

-The most common use-case for [`request_accounts`](#requesting-accounts) is to provide an address for [constructing transactions to be signed](/build-apps/transaction-signing)), (which will only be valid and accepted by the blockchain if the user is the owner of a provided address).
+The most common use-case for [`requestAccounts`](#requesting-accounts) is to provide an address for [constructing transactions to be signed](/build-apps/transaction-signing)), (which will only be valid and accepted by the blockchain if the user is the owner of a provided address).

-### Initiate `request_accounts`
+### Initiate `requestAccounts`

 ```js
 import { requestAccounts } from '@stacks/connect';